Pulsar4xDevs/Pulsar4x/README.md

 4. Set the imguinetUI project as the startup project. and run/debug to compile.

-**Important: there are a number of nuget packages that VS/Monodevelop should automaticaly get the first time you attempt to build.
+**Important: there are a number of NuGet packages that VS/Monodevelop should automaticaly get the first time you attempt to build.
 The IDE will have a number of errors but build the solution anyway, VS will get the packages for you.**

 ## Working with the code: